Schedule

 Nicholas Black, “Entire Sanctification As Experiential Confirmation: The Doctrine of Entire Sanctification in the American Holiness Movement as an Experiential Reinterpretation of the Patristic and Medieval Rite of Confirmation.”

-• Practical Theology & Christian Formation II – Location TBA
+• Practical Theology & Christian Formation II – Demaray 358

 Dean Blevins, “Holiness on the Spectrum”